Aesthetic Exploration of Ganesha part I (Forms in 3D)

 From History, one learns about dynasties like the great Cholas who indulged in gifting bronze images of Gods and Goddesses to temples.
-This was done for it was believed that the wealth of kings had to be matched by equally impressive gestures of grand devotion to the Almighty.
-The processional deity (utsava murthi or the Chala Bimba), was adorned with royal jewels, silks, bedecked by flowers, and carried in palanquins or elaborate wooden chariots.
-They were also heralded by trumpets and drums, and were taken in processions quite often winding its way around the imposing temples, as a show of pomp and glory.
+This was done because it was believed that the wealth of kings had to be matched by equally impressive gestures of grand devotion to the Almighty.
+The processional deity (Utsava Murthi or the Chala Bimba), was adorned with royal jewels, and silks, bedecked by flowers and carried in palanquins or elaborate wooden chariots.
+They were also heralded by trumpets and drums and were taken in processions quite often winding their way around the imposing temples, as a show of pomp and glory.

 Traditional craftsmen in Swamimalai, Kumbakonam and other temple towns where the studios are located follow this procedure to date.

 Procedure: A wax model of the figure is chiselled by hand as detailed in drawings.
 The figure is then covered by a mould of clay.
 Once the clay has dried, red hot molten metal is poured into a hole in the mould.
 As the metal displaces the wax which pours out of another hole, it solidifies into the shape of the figure.
 After hours of cooling, the clay mould is broken open to reveal the rough metal image.
 Details and ornamentation are now worked on the metal figure before the final polish.

 Till date, Tamil Nadu is dotted with innumerable temples which have bronze images worshipped according to the ancient Agamas.
 Some of these idols are one-of-a kind.
 They are breathtaking in style, and significance.
 They radiate an intense and sacred aura.